Rev. Dr. Michael S. Piazza, Interim Pastor

 Ms. Tate is an inspirational music teacher of young children, as well as a talented vocal soloist with extensive credentials in church music, choral ensemble, and musical theater.
 As the director of the cherub choir for more than 20 years, Sherry helps the youngest in our musical family discover their singing voices, explore music basics with movement, and perform simple anthems and songs for worship.

 Ms. Armand began working part time at First Presbyterian Church of New Canaan in September 1988.
 Her hours and job description have changed according to her children’s school schedule, and she now works full-time.
 Married to Art (for more than 30 years), together they have two children: Art (a special needs young adult) and Valerie, a nursery school teacher at First Presbyterian Nursery School.

 Direct Line: 203.680.8504

-Ms. Hagan joined First Presbyterian Church of New Canaan in 2015 as a part-time administrative assistant to Rev. Kibbie Laird, working with our youth and young families.
-Ms. Hagan is a 2001 graduate of Kenyon College, Gambier, OH, with a B.A. in theatre, dance production and arts management.
-She is an active member of St. Stephens Episcopal Church in Ridgefield, CT, where she lives with her husband, Andrew, and two boys.
+Ms. Hagan joined First Presbyterian Church of New Canaan in 2015 as a part-time administrative assistant working with our youth and young families, and now works extensively with our communications, including the website and database.
+Ms. Hagan is a 2001 graduate of Kenyon College, Gambier, OH, with a Bachelor of Arts in theatre, dance production, and arts management.
+She is an active member of St. Stephens Episcopal Church in Ridgefield, CT, where she lives with her husband, Andrew, and their two boys.